At Last – We Make it to Costa Rica!

 We stayed in a little cabin right on the beach.
 Owned by Walter (a local) and Patty (an American ex-pat), the lush tropical garden was stunning.
 What is more, we spotted our first tree frog in the garden – an exciting moment!
 There were hammocks hung between the trees, a cute waterhole, funky sculptures not to mention colourful birds and butterflies everywhere.
 And a resident cat too.

 Spending hours watching the waves crashing onto the shore was just what we needed.
-In the light of the traumatic incident of T’s injury, it was a perfect opportunity to chill out after traveling through Central America.
+In the light of the traumatic incident of T’s injury, when she had fallen and fractured her wrist in Guatemala, it was a perfect opportunity to chill out.
 The surf seemed special in Cahuita and was mesmerising to watch.

 Rasta Vibes in Cahuita

 Our lodgings were about a half an hour walk from the tiny downtown area, along a dirt track and past wild beaches full of driftwood.
 The core of Cahuita consisted of a small bus station, a couple of reggae bars and one or two general stores.
 Furthermore, Rasta culture was alive and well in this ramshackle little town.

 Cahuita National Park on Our Doorstep

 One of the things that had attracted us to the idea of visiting the town was Cahuita National Park which was on the town’s doorstep.
 We took the trail along the coast early one morning.
 Full of beautiful butterflies, we saw many monkeys and were even lucky enough to spot a sloth and baby.
 Admittedly, it was hidden in the leaves of a tree, but at least we were able to catch a glimpse.